Substance Abuse - Treatment, Prevention, and Policy

 Several former Soviet countries have witnessed the rapid emergence of major epidemics of injection drug use (IDU) and associated HIV/HCV, suggesting that immigrants from the former Soviet Union (FSU) may be at heightened risk for similar problems.
 This exploratory study examines substance use patterns among the understudied population of opioid-using FSU immigrants in the U.S., as well as social contextual factors that may increase these immigrants' susceptibility to opioid abuse and HIV/HCV infection.
 In-depth interviews were conducted with 10 FSU immigrants living in New York City who initiated opioid use in adolescence or young adulthood, and with 6 drug treatment providers working with this population.
 Informed by a grounded theory approach, interview transcripts were inductively coded and analyzed to identify key themes.

 Guarino, Honoria; Moore, Sarah K.; Marsch, Lisa A.; and Florio, Sal, "The Social Production of Substance Abuse and HIV/HCV Risk: An Exploratory Study of Opioid-using Immigrants from the Former Soviet Union Living in New York City" (2012).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 1225.